ZhuZhu Pets: History

 Cepia encourages collecting of ZhuZhu Pets.
 Exclusive pets have been released in collaboration with Hallmark, Build-A-Bear Workshop, and Toys "R" Us.
 In early 2010 a set of new characters was released, including the Rockstar pets (Roxie, Ryder, Pax, and Kingston), inspired by the children of celebrities such as Angelina Jolie and Gwen Stefani.
 The brand continued to expand international, with an Asian (including Japan) distribution deal with Sega Toys occurring in January, with Sega Toys planning on releasing manga and animated adaptions.
 A European (non-UK) deal with Giochi Preziosi occurred the following year.

 The range expanded in 2010 with new sub-themes, starting with ZhuZhu Babies, which were not electronic or plush, but plastic toys articulated with a small ball under their belly.
 Summer 2010 saw the launch of Kung Zhu, aimed at a male audience age 8–12 and focused on battling hamsters.
 In December 2010, the ZhuZhu Princess series was released, as was a line of sixteen Burger King toys.

 The success of the product led to several tie-in products, one example being Hasbro's FurReal Friends Furry Frenzies, which featured other animals.
-This inspired Cepia to release additional products in the "Zhuniverse" in 2011, such as Zhu Zhu Puppies, which were robotic puppies that move around and bark, and a revived version of Zhu Zhu Babies, which now featured baby hamsters with motors.
-In 2012, this was expanded further to include Zhufari, which featured many different wild animals, Zhu Zhu Kittens, a spin-off of the Puppies line, and Zhu Zhu Ponies, which featured fillies.
-To promote Quest for Zhu, four Happy Meal toys were released at McDonald's restaurants outside the United States.
+This inspired Cepia to release additional products in the "Zhu-niverse" in 2011, such as ZhuZhu Puppies, which were robotic puppies that move around and bark, and a revived version of ZhuZhu Babies, which now featured baby hamsters with motors.
+In 2012, this was expanded further to include Zhu-Fari, which featured many different wild animals, ZhuZhu Kittens, a spin-off of the Puppies line, and ZhuZhu Ponies, which featured fillies.
+To promote the direct-to-video film Quest for Zhu, four Happy Meal toys were released at McDonald's restaurants outside the United States.